-Please ensure that you do not put anything identifiable on Application Form 2, where you set out your transferrable knowledge, skills and behaviours against each competency.
-This information can identify you as an individual based on your name, who you are, or any protected characteristics.
-This is because the information is anonymised before being given to the selection panel for shortlisting.
+Please ensure that you do not put anything identifiable in Application Form 2, where you set out your transferrable knowledge, skills and behaviours against each competency.
+This means do not include any information that can identify you as an individual for example based on your name, or any protected characteristics.
+The information in Application Form 2 is anonymised before being given to the selection panel for shortlisting.
 This is to avoid the panellists making conscious or unconscious assumptions about individuals.